AndresGarelli/ImageJ-Larva-Tracking-Tool/README.md

+Please have a look at https://github.com/AndresGarelli/Larva_Tracking_python for a new code that simultaneously records and tracks larval behavior.

 Download all the files and folders as a zip file clicking on the green "Code" button on the right hand side of the main page

 Extract the zip file to the macros folder in imagej fiji.app/macros (or imagej.app/macros).